Skip to Content

 3. Yarrow (Achillea Millefolium)

 Yarrow is a hardy and adaptable plant that can tolerate a range of growing conditions like poor soil, drought, and full sun.
-It’s a perennial where I live, meaning it will come back on its own every spring.
-I have a gorgeous magenta type, and I want to add yellow this year as well.
+It’s perennial where I live, meaning it will come back on its own every year.
+Yarrow’s nectar-rich flowers provide a valuable food source for bees, butterflies, hover flies, lacewings, ladybugs, parasitic wasps, and more.

 4. Lavender (Lavandula)

 Lavender is a flowering plant in the genus lavandula, which is actually part of the mint family.
-You’ll encounter tons of different species and cultivars at your local garden center.
 Different types of lavender can be annuals and perennials, even in the same grow zone.
+I grow many types, and their flowers can range from pale lavender and purple to blue, pink, or white.

 large bushy lavender plant in bloom